PASSAGE11

 Wed (early)

-This morning in the valley the sun shines and we are enamoured.
+This morning in the valley the sun shines and we are richly enamoured.
 It is hardly the first time for any of us, up so early.
 And yet we feel a special delight, a subtle shade of pink squeezed from a tube, haphazardly applied.
-Awash in Kim Pieters.
+Kim Pieters awash.

 Wed (late)

-Ways of looking and emptiness apply to pretty much.
+Ways of looking and emptiness apply to this and that.
 Anything else is poetry, too.

 A poem is empty of everything it is not.
-It is empty, when viewed as an outside thing.
-Inside its are words organized and disorganized.
+It is empty as an outside thing.
+Inside it are words organised and disorganised.
 It is a whole; it is parts thereof; it is parts; it is without parts.
 Le blanc souci de notre toile.
-The poem brings attention to what it manifests or ignores, thrilling my mind, thrilling the mind of Kim Pieters , or all mind.
+The poem focuses attention on what is manifested or ignored, thrilling my mind, thrilling the mind of others.

 The missing half of the letter e (the other half) plays the part of entities and fleshes out still-waiting sentences!
 In the §nd nothing much seems to matter.
-So, at least, poetry thinks.
+So, at least, poetry reckons.

 ‘Od§ to Coherence’?
 Au pieux mensonge?